How Much Will the 2025 Volkswagen Taos Cost in Fuel Based on Your Driving Habits?

 2025 Volkswagen Taos - rear view of a green 2025 Volkswagen Taos driving on a paved road - Humberview Volkswagen - Volkswagen car dealership in Toronto, Ontario

 Inside, the Taos includes a new dashboard design with an integrated 8-inch floating infotainment display standard on all models.
-The dual-zone automatic Climatronic HVAC system with touch control and new acoustic dampening treatments enhance cabin comfort.
+The dual-zone automatic Climatronic HVAC system with touch control and new acoustic dampening treatments enhances cabin comfort.
 Trendline models feature cloth upholstery, while Comfortline trims include leatherette materials.
 Highline models offer leather seats in both black and the new Blue Night dark blue finish.

 Under the hood, all 2025 Taos models are powered by an updated 1.5-litre EA211 turbocharged four-cylinder TSI engine.
 Hardware improvements include revised piston rings and fuel injectors, a modified turbo housing, a larger intercooler, and a new gasoline particulate filter.
 These changes increase output from the previous model's 158 horsepower to 174 horsepower and 184 lb-ft of torque.